Rethinking WHAT we Teach: Content and Language Integrated Learning

 Why rethink WHAT we teach?

-Content-Based Instruction with Storytelling (CBIS), developed by Janice Holter Kittok, is an innovative combination of Content-Based Instruction (CBI) – teaching interdisciplinary subject content in a language that the students are learning with Comprehensible Input Storytelling teaching strategies.
+Content-Based Storytelling (CBS), developed by Janice Holter Kittok, is an innovative combination of Content-Based Instruction (CBI) – teaching interdisciplinary subject content in a language that the students are learning with Comprehensible Input (CI) teaching strategies.